vinothvino42/vinothvino42/README.md

 ### Hi there 👋

-I am a Senior Software Engineer with 6+ years of experience in building mobile applications using SwiftUI and Flutter
+I am a Lead - Software Engineer with 6+ years of experience in building mobile applications using SwiftUI and Flutter

 - 🛠 Building Digital Products
 - 👨🏻‍💻 I’m currently learning to build apps for visionOS and iOS